Table of content

 #2.
 Choose The Collaboration Model

 The next step involves determining the collaboration that you’re comfortable with.
-Can you manage a freelance software developer, knowing that you’ll need to take the lead as a project manager?
+Can you manage a freelance remote software developer, knowing that you’ll need to take the lead as a project manager?

 Your choice will affect tasks delegation, coordination, and cost.